OpenAgentsInc/onyx/docs/chatbar.md

 - All transcribed text should be trimmed of extra whitespace
 - When appending transcriptions, maintain single space between segments
 - Empty or whitespace-only text should not enable send button
+- When sending immediately, combine existing text with new transcription
+- Clear input after successful immediate send

 ## Input Field Behavior